Here's What's New in iOS 14

 Redesigned Maps App Boasts Better Info for Bikers and EV Owners

-In addition to getting more detailed info and coverage for folks outside the U.S., Apple is also updating the Maps app with new cycling routes, EV charging info, and whole range of new guides covering points of interest, hot shopping stops, and the best restaurants in specific area.
+In addition to getting more detailed info and coverage for folks outside the U.S., Apple is also updating the Maps app with new cycling routes, EV charging info, and a whole range of new guides covering points of interest, hot shopping stops, and the best restaurants in a specific area.

 Users will also be able to customize guides and add their favorites to the existing list of suggestions, and when new places get added by Apple, that info will automatically update in your customized guide as well.